susam/texme/README.md

 environment, that is, the `md` environment is used and what it does but that is not the entire story.
 TeXMe provides an unlimited number of variants of the `md` environment.
-In fact, any environment name that starts with the string `md` is a Markdown priority enviornment, that is, all of `\begin{md*}`, `\begin{md**}`, `\begin{mdfoo}`, `\begin{mdbar}`, etc. start Markdown priority environments provided the corresponding `\end` commands also exist.
+In fact, any environment name that starts with the string `md` is a Markdown priority environment, that is, all of `\begin{md*}`, `\begin{md**}`, `\begin{mdfoo}`, `\begin{mdbar}`, etc. start Markdown priority environments provided the corresponding `\end` commands also exist.
 The `\end` command for a Markdown priority